-In fact, the first month of autumn is often considered a natural transition point to put past behaviour behind us and become a new, healthier version of ourselves – a term that has been coined the “Fresh Start Effect.”
+In fact, the first month of autumn is often considered a natural transition point to put past behaviour behind us and become a new, healthier version of ourselves – a term that's been coined the “Fresh Start Effect.”

 Before you despair that summer is over, consider turning the change of season into an opportunity to reset healthy habits and set the tone for a positive, balanced autumn.

-Here’s a few tips to kick-start your routine...
+Here are a few tips to kick-start your routine.

 While the humidity of summer can take its toll on the quality of our sleep, autumn’s cooler nights and shorter days provide perfect sleeping conditions.
 With a few simple adjustments, you can work your way back to a good night's sleep.
 Consider establishing a regular bedtime routine which includes calming rituals such as meditation or listening to quiet music.
 Limiting the use of digital devices before bedtime, reducing your caffeine consumption and adjusting the room temperature, can all help you sleep better.

 Summer barbeques, beachside eating and umbrella-clad cocktails can all get in the way of healthy eating.
 But instead of beating yourself up, hit the reset button and start tucking into a healthy diet.